mideind/BinPackage/README.md

 An algorithm for handling compound words is an important additional feature of the package.

-With BinPackage, `pip install islenska` is all you need to have almost all of of the commonly used vocabulary of the modern Icelandic language at your disposal via Python.
+With BinPackage, `pip install islenska` is all you need to have almost all of the commonly used vocabulary of the modern Icelandic language at your disposal via Python.
 Batteries are included; no additional databases, downloads or middleware are required.